What is ello8?

 ello8 is a small physical device that sits on your desk, nightstand, or shelf and displays short messages on a tiny OLED screen.
 That's it.
 No notifications, no algorithms, no feeds — just words from people you actually want to hear from.

-Each ello8 is a compact, low-power device built around an ESP32 microcontroller and a small OLED display.
+Each ello8 is a compact, low-power device with a tiny computer inside and a small OLED display on the front.
 It connects to your WiFi, checks in with the ello8 server periodically, and displays whatever messages are waiting for it.
 When there's nothing new, the screen stays quiet.

 Once your device is paired to your account, you can create messages from the ello8 web app.
-Messages are added to a rotation — the device picks one at random each time it checks in and shows it on screen.
+Messages are added to a pool — the device cycles through them on its own time.
 You control how long each message stays in rotation, from a specific end date to indefinitely.

-Shared links let anyone with the URL leave a message on your device, great for a shared space or a sign on your desk that people can interact with.
+Letter boxes let anyone with the link leave a message on your device — great for a shared space, a sign on your desk, or anyone you want to hear from.
+No account required.

 Most communication today is designed to demand your attention. ello8 is the opposite — it's there when you glance at it, gone when you don't.
 A note from a friend, a reminder you wrote yourself, something silly, something kind.
 Low stakes, low noise.